EMT/wildtime-api/app/config/activities.md

 Guide a blindfolded friend along the walk.
 Can they guess all the different textures?

+Check out this  <a href="http://www.youtube.com/watch?v=CVa3X4boMP4">video guide</a>from the National Trust Kids Council to get started.
+From the National Trust’s list of <a href="http://http://www.nationaltrust.org.uk/50things">50 things to do before you’re 11 ¾</a>.

-Thanks to the Woodland Trust for this toe-tingling activity.
-Download a <a href="http://www.naturedetectives.org.uk/download/barefoot_walk.htm">textures tick list</a> over at their nature detectives website.
+You can also download a <a href="http://www.naturedetectives.org.uk/download/barefoot_walk.htm">textures list</a> over at the Woodland Trust’s nature detectives website.

 ### Woodland Parkour